aldosimon/CloudTrailDetectionEngine/README.md

 The goal is to detect CloudTrail API calls that are both high-impact and indicative of malicious activity by having a lambda that load from sigma signature.

+I write about CTDE in my [blog](https://aldosimon.com/cloudtrail-detection-engine)

 ## Caveat

 Care must be use to choose the sigma rule that is very high-impact but not noisy.
-Some sigma examples are included.
+Some sigma examples are included and [sigma-stash](https://github.com/aldosimon/sigma-stash) repository.
 I also included ConsoleLogin as a test sigma.

 # Workflow